lassebunk/screenshot-generator/README.md

 ### Usage

-When you update a post, a screenshot is automatically taken in the background.
+When you update a post or page, a screenshot is automatically taken in the background.
 After a few seconds, the screenshot URL is saved to the post's meta key `_scrgen_screenshot`.

 ### Screenshots on social media